Scientists melt mystery over icecaps and sea levels

 The glaciers and ice caps included those in the Arctic, South America, Asia as well as Greenland and Antarctica.

-Globally, the rate of sea level rise has accelerated in recent decades to reach about 3.5 millimetres a year, with more than half coming from thermal expansion of the oceans.
+Globally, the rate of sea level rise has accelerated in recent decades to reach about 3.5 millimeters a year, with more than half coming from thermal expansion of the oceans.

 Water expands as it gets warmer.